SPRINGBOARD FELLOWSHIP

 TESTIMONIALS

 What resonated with me most was the opportunity to work with local organizations in Buffalo for networking.
 I saw this as a valuable chance for both personal and professional growth.
-Being a fellow with these organizations, especially with the support of ASI grants, felt like a significant opportunity, and I was excited about the chance to contribute to the Buffalo community.
+This… felt like a significant opportunity, and I was excited about the chance to contribute to the Buffalo community.

 2024 Springboard Fellow